dxkrn/rickmorty/README.md

 Rick & Morty app uses several libraries such as:

+- [Flutter v3.16.5] - used as mobile development framework
 - [Dio] - used for HTTP Requests
 - [Flutter Advanced Drawer] - used for create beautiful app drawer
 - [Flutter Screenutil] - used for managing screen size and layout for responsive UI